galaxyproject/training-material/topics/proteomics/tutorials/encyclopedia/tutorial.md

 >
 > In this tutorial, we will cover:
 >
-> 1. TOC
+> 1. What the EncyclopeDIA workflow accomplishes.
+> 2. What inputs are needed to run the EncyclopeDIA workflow.
+> 2. How to prepare inputs and how to run the EncyclopeDIA workflow.
 > {:toc}
 >
 {: .agenda}

-# Title for your first section
+# DDA, DIA, and the differences between them

+Data Independent Acquisition (DIA) is a novel technique for the analysis of proteomic data samples and is a promising alternative to Data Dependent Acquisition (DDA) which has been traditionally used.

+DDA is a method in which specific precursor ions are selected for fragmentation based on their measured abundance in MS1.
+Once selected, MS2 data is collected for this m/z time point and used to determine the sequence of the peptide that was present.
+Additionally, when integrated with the information given with the precursor peak, the quantity of peptide can be further calculated.
+The process is repeated many times in which other precursor ions are selected for specific m/z time points and MS2 data is generated based on their abundances in MS1.

+FIGURE 1?

+On the other hand, DIA selects for multiple ion fragments within a specified m/z range.
+As DDA selects for a specific time point corresponding to a specific peptide, DIA scans across a time range resulting in multiplexed and complex data containing peak information from multiple peptides.

+FIGURE 2?

+In a typical DIA experiment, the precursor scan usually ranges between 400-1000 m/z as opposed to 400-1600 m/z typically associated with DDA experiments.
+Multiple precursor scans are taken, each containing several fragment scans spanning across the entire 400-1000 m/z range.
+Specific fragment ion scans can then be condensed.
+Each combined fragment ion scan containing a small m/z range can be examined for peaks and peptide presence can then be analyzed.

+FIGURE 3?

+FIGURE 4?

-Give some background about what the trainees will be doing in the section.
+-->(Give some background about what the trainees will be doing in the section.
-Remember that many people reading your materials will likely be novices, so make sure to explain all the relevant concepts.
+Remember that many people reading your materials will likely be novices, so make sure to explain all the relevant concepts.)<--

 ## Title for a subsection

-Section and subsection titles will be displayed in the tutorial index on the left side of the page, so try to make them informative and concise!
+-->(Section and subsection titles will be displayed in the tutorial index on the left side of the page, so try to make them informative and concise!)<--

 # Hands-on Sections

-Below are a series of hand-on boxes, one for each tool in your workflow file.
+-->(Below are a series of hand-on boxes, one for each tool in your workflow file.
-Often you may wish to combine several boxes into one or make other adjustments such as breaking the tutorial into sections, we encourage you to make such changes as you see fit, this is just a starting point :)
+Often you may wish to combine several boxes into one or make other adjustments such as breaking the tutorial into sections, we encourage you to make such changes as you see fit, this is just a starting point :) )<--

-Anywhere you find the word "***TODO***", there is something that needs to be changed depending on the specifics of your tutorial.
+-->(Anywhere you find the word "***TODO***", there is something that needs to be changed depending on the specifics of your tutorial.) <--

 have fun!